Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The cutoff of DP4.
 The format is
                             $MIN_SNP_READS_NUMBER:$MIN_SNP_READS_RATIO.
                             $MIN_SNP_READS_NUMBER can be assigned by three types:
-                            1. real number ("r"), 2. times of the number of bam files (counted from --bam_files) ("n") or 3. times of average read depth ("a").
+                            1. fix number ("r"), 2. times of the number of bam files (counted from --bam_files) ("n") or 3. times of average read depth ("a").
 For example, n_10,0.8.
 If the BAM files are 4, it means the minimum mapped reads